burnash/gspread/README.md

 OAuth2Credentials must be an object with a valid `access_token` attribute, such as one created with the oauth2client library from Google.
 See ["Using OAuth2 for Authorization"](http://gspread.readthedocs.org/en/latest/oauth2.html) for more information.

-### Two Factor Authorization

-In case your Google Account protected with [Two Factor Authorization](http://support.google.com/accounts/bin/answer.py?hl=en&answer=180744), you have to create [an application-specific password](https://accounts.google.com/b/0/IssuedAuthSubTokens?hide_authsub=1) and use your email to login as usual.

-Otherwise you will get an `AuthenticationError: Unable to authenticate.
-403 code` when trying to login.

-### Authorization Problems

-If you're not using Two Factor Authorization and you get `gspread.exceptions.AuthenticationError: Unable to authenticate.
-403 code` while trying to logon with gspread, do this:

-1. In your webbrowser logon to gmail/google with the account you're using in gspread.
-2. Visit the URLs https://www.google.com/settings/security/lesssecureapps and https://accounts.google.com/DisplayUnlockCaptcha and follow the instructions on those pages.

 ## More Examples

 ### Opening a Spreadsheet